shopsys/shopsys/docs/cookbook/adding-a-new-elasticsearch-index.md

     In a real application, you should implement the logic with the database query to avoid fetching all data unnecessarily.

 !!! note
-    In this cookbook we return all affected categories at once.
+    In this cookbook, we return all affected categories at once.
-    On a larger data sets you can offset and limit the results with the `$lastProcessedId` and `$batchSize`.
+    On larger data sets, you can offset and limit the results with the `$lastProcessedId` and `$batchSize`.

 #### CategoryIndex::getChangedCount()

-This method have to return the count of changed categories.
+This method has to return the count of changed categories.

 ```php
 /**